On the Loss of Compactness in the Vectorial Heteroclinic Connection Problem: Proof of the Main Result.

 \noi \textbf{Bounds and Decay Estimates for the Compactified Sequence.} The $[L^{2}(\R)]^N$ bound on the derivatives $(\widetilde{U}_i)_x$ is immediate by the kinetic energy term of (\ref{A}).
-The more interesting uniform $[L^{\gamma}_{\text{aff}}(\R)]^N$ bound is a consequence of the $[L^{\infty}(\R)]^N$ and the assumption \eqref{A1} on the nonconvex potential term near the minima.
+The more interesting uniform $[L^{\gamma}_{\text{aff}}(\R)]^N$ bound is a consequence of our assumption (A1) on the nonconvex potential term.